 The Company is authorised by the Central Bank as a designated investment company pursuant to Part 24 of the Act to market solely to Professional Investors and Knowledgeable Investors and has been established as an umbrella fund with segregated liability between Sub-Funds.
+The Prospectus together with any Relevant Supplement will be construed accordingly and the Company and its Sub-Funds comply with Part 24 of the Act.
 Accordingly, the requirements of the Central Bank which are deemed necessary for the protection of retail investors, in particular the conditions set down by the Central Bank in relation to investment and leverage, do not apply to the Company.
 The Central Bank shall not be liable by virtue of its authorisation of the Company as an AIF or by reason of its exercise of the functions conferred on it by legislation in relation to the Company for any default of the Company.
 Authorisation of the Company by the Central Bank does not constitute a warranty by the Central Bank as to the creditworthiness or financial standing of the various parties to the scheme, nor is the Central Bank responsible for the contents of this Prospectus.
 Such authorisation does not constitute an endorsement or guarantee of the Company by the Central Bank.